codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 *   Our Test Fixture should easily be able to integrate the Docker container usage
 *   Our Test Fixture should be able to use multiple and different Docker containers

+#### The Docker Image

+While we could make a solution with any choice of database vendor, I will choose MySQL for this example.
+Switching with e.g. SQL Server is very easy and just a matter of choosing another Docker Image for the container.
+Microsoft has an official release for the SQL Server Docker Image [here](https://hub.docker.com/_/microsoft-mssql-server).

+In order for our test to be fast, we should make sure that the Docker Container can start in the least amount of time possible.
+The official MySQL Docker Image contains several features that we usually do not care about while performing integration testing and so we should look for a stripped down version.
+Luckily this can be found right [here](https://hub.docker.com/r/zanox/mysql/
 # Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.